Data-Reply/bwc-streaming-UEBA/README.md

 The client requires a configuration file **`configuration.ini`** as an argument, where all the necessary credentials and configurations to access the previously instantiated resources will be inserted.

-The python command to run the client is:
+The Python command to run the client is:

 ```bash
 python user_classifier.py ./configurations/configuration.ini